JoshuaKGoldberg/Goldblog/content/blog/tslint-maintenance/index.md

 I'm sad we won't be able to work on tslint-microsoft-contrib more.
 Much of my maintenance style in TSLint was developed in tslint-microsoft-contrib.
-For every way that the TSLint itself was formalized and made for community standards, tslint-microsoft-contrib was the fun side plaything.
+For every way that TSLint itself was formalized and made for community standards, tslint-microsoft-contrib was the fun side plaything.